torshind/pandas-chat/README.md

 # pandas-chat
-pandas-chat is a python library that uses ChatGPT prompts to analyze and process pandas data in a conversational way.
+pandas-chat is a python library that uses LLMs prompts to analyze and process pandas data in a conversational way.

 # Installation
 You can install pandas-chat using pip:
 ```
 pip install pandas-chat
 ```

+# LLMs supported
+`api="openai"`

+`api="hugchat"`
 # Usage example
 ## Creation
 ### Input